Rhode Island Emergency Room Negligence AttorneysContact for a free consultation

 On the other hand, standard malpractice laws apply to all emergency room medical personnels, including ambulance workers, emergency medical technicians, nurses, and doctors.
 The hospital can also be held responsible for the mistakes of its staff.
 From the moment the patient walks through the door or otherwise comes under the care of a medical professional, that patient is entitled to receive the high standard of care required of each and every interaction with the medical staff.

 If you or your loved one suffered at the hands of a medical personnel in an emergency room, you need someone on your side who can tell you what the law states and explain how it applies in your situation.
-The attorneys at Marasco & Nesselbush can do that for you.
+The Rhode Island personal injury attorneys at Marasco & Nesselbush can do that for you.
 What’s more, we offer a free consultation to every client, so we can help you decide what your next steps should be.

 Call Marasco & Nesselbush Rhode Island ER Negligence Lawyers